emotion-js/emotion/.changeset/nine-shoes-sniff.md

 '@emotion/styled-base': patch
 ---

-Fix TypeScript 3.8 required theme prop
+Fixed issue with TypeScript 3.8 where `theme` was inferred to be required for a styled component.